ELthomasoPostfix/Microservices/README.md

 Adding a friend is a one-way operation; it is *NOT* a binary operation.
 If `bob` adds `dylan` as a friend, then `dylan`'s friend list will remain unaltered.
 It is then still possible for `dylan` to add `bob` as a friend.
 The friend adding actions of either user are thus independent.

 Note that the POST `friends` API endpoints strictly require **EVERY** user target of the requests to exist.
 This means that a request to create a friend relationship from `bob` to `dylan` requires both `bob` *and* `dylan` to be existing users.
-Their existence is verified with the `accounts` microservice.
+Their existence is verified with the [accounts microservice](#accounts-microservice).

 The GET `friends` API endpoints on the other hand do not do any verification of the existence of the user targets for received requests.
-They do not make any alterations to the database, so they will simply resolve fetches of any non-existent resources to 404 reponses.
+They rely on the state altering endpoints to do their due diligence, and just provide the stored data.
+This is done as a form of graceful failure and failure tolerance.
+If the depended on microservices that store related resources and facilitate the creation and update of friend resources are down, the friends microservice can still provide parts of its service normally.
+Namely, the friendship relations can still be queried.

 ## Playlists Microservice: